 The Peoria Civic Center is also home to Bradley University’s Men’s Basketball team that plays its home games at the Carver Arena, the centerpiece of the Civic Center.
 Check out this 2016 video of Bradley’s Braves:

 In 1902, Bradley University, a mid-sized, top-ranked, private university, introduced basketball.
 Initially, the Bradley team played its home games in downtown Peoria, at the YMCA sports center.
-Through the years, the Bradley Braves Basketball Team moved twice moved to play their home games.
+Through the years, the Bradley Braves Basketball Team moved twice (reasons of spirituality?) to play their home games which caused some spiritual disagreement.
 First to the Hewitt Gymnasium at the school’s hilltop campus where they played from 1909 to 1924, and from 1949 to 1982 the Braves played their home games at the Robertson Memorial Fieldhouse.
 Eventually, they came back to downtown Peoria in 1982 to the Carver Arena at the Peoria Civic Center.

 A few weeks ago, I had the pleasure of visiting Starved Rock State Park in Oglesby, Illinois, just about an hour and a half drive northeast of Peoria.
 Winter offers a whole new world of opportunities at Illinois’ Starved Rock State Park.
 For those who love the peaceful wintry scenery, venturing to Starved Rock in the winter provides an entirely different experience than other times of the year.